Moroccan Mint Tea Recipe: How to Make It the Traditional Way

 - Tray (optional) for tea glasses and teapot

-Moroccans know the quality, especially what comes to the ingredients.
-Mint tea is the most common drink in Moroccan everyday life alongside coffee.
+Moroccans know the quality, especially when it comes to the ingredients.
+Mint tea is the most common drink in Moroccan everyday life alongside Moroccan coffee.
 Though mint tea is mundane, it is never bad or boring when served in Morocco.

-Below, you find my suggestions for the ingredients to obtain the best result.
+Below, you will find my suggestions for the ingredients to obtain the best result.

 Gunpowder Green tea